What We Do BioGrids

 We support scientists that rely on software for research computing in a variety of disciplines by providing a tested and refined software infrastructure that includes a large library of scientific applications.

-The BioGrids collection is an extension of the SBGrid.org project and was developed with support from the Harvard Medical School Tools and Technologies committee.
-To recognize this generous funding support all users should include the following statement in publications and presentations: "Software used in the project was installed and configured by BioGrids (cite: eLife 2013;2:e01456, Collaboration gets the most out of software).
+The BioGrids collection is an extension of SBGrid and was developed with support from the Harvard Medical School Tools and Technologies committee.
+To recognize this generous funding support all users should include the following statement in publications and presentations: "Software used in the project was installed and configured by BioGrids" and cite the following publications:

 Membership